Home Resources What is Asynchronous USB? | Do You NEED It?

 Not exactly ideal either, and can also result in Jitter even though it’s technically better than a Synchronous transfer.

-With Asynchronous, the data is requested by the DAC in harmony with its own internal clock, thus reducing Jitter as much as possible and providing you the listener with the best experience, distortion-free.
+Put another way, the data is requested by the DAC in harmony with its own internal clock, thus reducing Jitter as much as possible and providing you the listener with the best experience, distortion-free.

 Do I personally believe Asynchronous is better?